A New Beginning or the Beginning of the end? VHS Revival analyses one of the most reviled entries in the Friday the 13th series

 Junior: I ain’t so pretty myself, I know.

 There are a few minor cult characters here too.
 No one will ever forget Kool and the Gang extra Demon’s toilet-bound run-in with “them damn enchiladas”, and peewee prankster Reggie (Shavar Ross) becomes the plucky young sucker who helps unravel the whole sordid mystery.
-Melanie Kinnaman’s Pam is a rather unique final girl too, an older, maternal figure who is somewhat at odds with her peers (she was thirty-two when she starred in A New Beginning).
-Her and Reggie’s dynamic is closer to that of Laurie Strode and Tommy Doyle in the original Halloween.
+Melanie Kinnaman’s Pam is a rather unique final girl too; an older, maternal figure who is somewhat at odds with her peers (she was thirty-two when she starred in A New Beginning).
+She and Reggie’s dynamic is closer to that of Laurie Strode and Tommy Doyle in the original Halloween.
 Personally, I think the movie’s finale, a rain-swept battle between Pam, Reggie and Roy, is one of the most enjoyable in the series.
 The film is also awash with quirky and highly memorable flourishes: Violet’s absurd robot dance, a rather awkward romantic moment that (rightly) leads to a young man’s total humiliation, and Ethal’s unabashed but fully justified use of the word ‘Dildo’ just three of a myriad of cheapskate fancies that keep the movie ticking along nicely.

 Unfortunately, A New Beginning is one of the most heavily cut instalments of the entire series, and thanks to the fine folks at Paramount the original footage doesn’t exist anywhere in the world.
 The film features the second highest kill count in the entire series (22).
 It’s just a shame that we barely get to see any of it, especially an infamous scene that sees a poor youngster’s head strapped to a tree and crushed to what would have been an almighty splat.
 The British Board of Film Classification (BBFC) cut a total of 56 seconds before expanding A New Beginning to 1 min 22 secs for VHS releases.
 The Motion Picture Association of America (MPAA) cut a frame of blood splashing (Joey’s death), a wide frame shot of Vinnie having a road flare shoved into his mouth, a machete throat-slicing (Pete), and an excessive flow of blood originally included in the axe to Billy’s skull.
 Lana’s entire death was cut and recreated, resulting in a painfully bloodless scene.
 There was also a knife-twisting omission, a significant trimming down of the aforementioned head crushing… the list goes on and on.